abhishekmaity/indian-bank-API/README.md

-For e.g If the IFSC is SBIN0000001, then → https://bank-query.herokuapp.com/ifsc/SBIN0000001 to get details <br OR<br>
+For e.g If the IFSC is SBIN0000001, then → https://bank-query.herokuapp.com/ifsc/SBIN0000001 to get details <br>
+<center>OR</center><br>
 For e.g If the details of all DENA BANK in MYSORE, then → https://bank-query.herokuapp.com//bank_name/DENA%20BANK/city/MYSORE to get details